NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 as it makes it harder to accidentally use an experimental feature without knowing it.

-# When should an experimental flag be used
+# When should an experimental feature be used

-A change in the Nix codebase should be guarded by an experimental flag if it is likely to either introduce a regression of any kind, or if it implies a non-trivial change in the external interface of Nix (be it the language, the cli or anything else that's considered as "public").
+A change in the Nix codebase should be guarded by an experimental feature flag if it is likely to either introduce a regression of any kind, or if it implies a non-trivial change in the external interface of Nix (be it the language, the cli or anything else that's considered as "public").